System64fumo/syshud/README.md

-# Sysvol
+# Syshud
-Sysvol is a basic but functional volume indicator written in gtkmm4<br>
+Syshud is a simple system status indicator written in gtkmm 4<br>
 ![preview](https://github.com/System64fumo/sysvol/blob/main/preview.gif "preview")

 # Configuration
-sysvol can be configured in 2 ways<br>
+syshud can be configured in 2 ways<br>
 1: By changing config.hpp and recompiling (Suckless style)<br>
 2: Using launch arguments<br>
 ```